Cover photo for Robert Lee Hanna's Obituary

 Bob was a rambunctious little boy growing up in Thermopolis.
 He loved playing with dinosaurs and being outdoors.
 He enjoyed spending time with his big sister, especially going to Sunday School and church with her each week.
 Even as a little boy Bob had a keen interest in national and world politics.
 He heard reports of the Korean War on the radio and would tell his Dad he wanted to take a bucket of water down to the train station to put out the “Cease Fire”!

 The family moved to Rawlins and eventually to Casper where Bob attended Dean Morgan Junior High School and graduated from Natrona County High School in 1965.
-He spent his teenage summers on Uncle Dick and Aunt Alice Hanna’s ranch near Colstrip, Montana.
+He spent his teenage summers on his Uncle Dick and Aunt Alice’s ranch near Colstrip, Montana.
 There he learned about hard work rounding up cattle and wrestling calves during branding but also had plenty of time to pal around with his cousin Joe.
 Bob wholeheartedly agreed with his Aunt Alice’s assessment that he “rode a horse like a sack of grain!”

 Bob enlisted in the U.S. Army in June 1966 and completed basic training at Fort Leonard Wood, Missouri.
 He graduated from the Army Security Agency School (ASA) at Fort Devens, Massachusetts in March 1967.
 He was deployed to Sinop, Turkey on the coast of the Black Sea.
 This listening base was a vital component of the U.S. Army’s intelligence network during the Cold War with the primary purpose of monitoring the Soviet Union’s Black Sea fleet and missile test sites.
 Bob was then deployed to Kuma Station in Chitose, Japan.
 The strategic location of this ASA station allowed the monitoring of military and government signals from China, North Korea and the Soviet Union as well as other regional military adversaries.
 While in Japan, Bob was granted permission to fulfill a childhood dream and thus he purchased a 1969 Honda 350CC motorcycle.
 He proudly brought the motorcycle home after being honorably discharged from the U.S. Army in June 1972 and loved riding it around Casper and all over the State of Wyoming.